 These lines of work that I’m listing aren’t centered on making a lot of money, and that’s OK because that’s not the main measure of a fulfilling good life.
-But they will be in demand and meaningful and that’s what I suggest as good criteria.
+But these roles will be in demand and meaningful and that’s what I suggest as good criteria.

-If you can get creative and connect with others to help make it work, these ideas could become viable for your livelihood needs.
+If you get creative and connect with others to help make it work, these ideas could become viable for your livelihood needs.
 Many of these are already booming now.

 - Communications/storytelling for use in fundraising or marketing.

 Specializations will definitely help (such as grant writing, non-profit donor appeals, or for particular social media channels, video), but generalists will also be in demand.

 - Design and illustration especially that supports storytelling and communications, as described above.

 - Inclusion/ diversity/ equity/ justice/ reparations — research, training, consulting, policy development — for businesses, schools, organizations, and government.
 (Basically everyone needs this and many are scrambling to find it.)

 - Online training/ facilitation/ teaching – especially as relates to any of the fields on this list.
 If you know how to do something, maybe you can teach a course about it online.